 I couldn’t put my fingers on it recipe until I tried the cookies.
 This recipe reminded me of my grandma Nina’s cookies.
 Which is a good thing.
 She was from Italy, and her cooking, and baking was amazing.
 This cookies recipe such an easy cookie to make.
 Trust me, you will want to try this recipe.
 It’s awesome for spring, summer or anytime your looking for a lemon sugar cookie.

 I received European Extra Virgin Olive Oil for free to try in my recipe, and review.
-I will also be compensated, thanks to Mom’s Meet (momsmeet.com), and the European Unions, and Italy at FlavorYourLife.com #FlavorYourLife This page may contain affiliate links.
+I will also be compensated, thanks to Mom’s Meet (momsmeet.com), and the European Unions, and Italy at FlavorYourLife.com #FlavorYourLife This page may contain affiliate links, at no charge to you.

 Olive Oil Sugar Cookie